securitybunker/databunker.org/content/use-case/personal-pii-data-tokenization/index.md

 Databunker is basically special encrypted database for customer records, or PII in terms of GDPR.

-Upon a special API request to create a new user records is received, on request parameters provided as HTML POST key/value format or as JSON format, Databunker performs the following operations:
+Upon an API request to create a new user, request parameters provide customer details in HTML POST key/value format or as JSON format, Databunker performs the following operations:

 - Request sanity check and access token check.
 - Normalize email address, phone number, login name.